void4/FireVR/README.md

-#Fire, a JanusVR Exporter
+#Fire, a JanusVR Exporter & IPFS Publisher
 ### by void

 ##Description

 Fire is a blender addon that exports the current scene to the JanusVR FireBoxHTML-format.
-It generates the XML description of the room automatically and provides instant publication over the IPFS network (no server needed!).
+It generates the XML description of the room automatically, exports the objects and provides instant publication over the IPFS network (no server needed!).

 ##Requirements